 About this Program

-Graduates of this program will be prepared to pursue graduate studies in taxonomy and systematics, conservation biology, ecology, and evolutionary biology, as well as careers in museums, universities, colleges, primary and secondary schools, environmental consulting firms, environmental law, science journalism, national or provincial parks, zoological parks, government and non-governmental agencies, resource management agencies, private industry, research labs, and public utilities.
+Graduates of this program will be prepared to pursue, careers in museums, universities, colleges, primary and secondary schools, environmental consulting firms, environmental law, science journalism, national or provincial parks, zoological parks, government and non-governmental agencies, resource management agencies, private industry, research labs, and public utilities as well as graduate studies in conservation biology, taxonomy and systematics, ecology, and evolutionary biology.